mesn1985/WebApplicationSecurityBasicsLab/crAPI/6_Basic_Token_Attacks.md

 - Which part of the application accepted the forged token, and why might that be?
 - What are the risks of placing roles or user identifiers directly in a JWT payload?
 - How can developers securely validate JWT tokens?
-- Why is it dangerous to rely solely on client-side claims without signature checks?

 ---